graiola/wolf-setup/README.md

 You can see the avaialbe options with `./run_docker.sh --help`

 Note: use the `install_nvidia.sh` script if you are experiencing the following problem: `could not select device driver "" with capabilities: [[gpu]]`.
-Note2: if you are experiencing this problem `nvidia-container-cli initialization error nvml error driver not loaded`, it probably means that your computer does not have the latest nvidia-drivers installed.
+If you are experiencing this problem `nvidia-container-cli initialization error nvml error driver not loaded`, it probably means that your computer does not have the latest nvidia-drivers installed.
 So be sure to install/update them.

 ### System installation for Ubuntu 18.04